conge/RLFinalProject/finlal_project.md

 The 5-step random walking example consists of a Markov chain of 5 states (B, C, D, E, and F) plus two absorbing states (A and G, Figure 1).
 The reward for states A and G are 0 and 1, respectively.
 For the non-absorbing states, the transition probabilities of moving to the right are 0.5, and the ideal probability of a walk ending in state G from each state is:	T = {1/6 2/6 3/6 4/6 5/6}, (e.g. p(G|B)=1/6).
 The goal is to learn the estimated transition probabilities as a weight vector w over a series of random walks.
 The RMS error between the ideal predictions and the estimated weight vector w is used to evaluate the performance fo the TD-lambda method.

+100 training sets, each consists of 10 radom walking sequences, were generated for the two computational experiments.
+In experiment 1, each training set was fed to the learning algorithm repeatedly to update w until converge.